raymondEhlers/OVERWATCH/tests/README.md

 are the slowest as well as provide a coverage report for (in this case) the entire `overwatch` module.
 The branch coverage is particularly useful to help avoid missing coverage over control flow.

-You can skip slow tests (those related to intentionally failing copy tests) with the additional argument `-m "not slow"`.

 ## Installing the test dependencies

 Beyond ROOT (which is of course required), the python test dependencies can be installed with